(Pure) transcendence bases in $\phi$-deformed shuffle bialgebras: A survey of shuffle products

-This series, in the factorized form, encompasses the most part of the combinatorics of Dyson's functional expansions in quantum fields theory \cite{dyson,magnus}.
-It is the infinite dimensional analogue of the theorem of Wei-Norman \cite{weinorman1,weinorman2}.
+This series, in the factorized form, encompasses a large part of the combinatorics of Dyson's functional expansions in quantum field theory \cite{dyson,magnus}.
+It is the infinite-dimensional analogue of the theorem of Wei and Norman \cite{Bui,weinorman1,weinorman2}.